iamarcel/second-brain/src/site/notes/4 Archive/Notes/Awakening From the Meaning Crisis - John Vervaeke.md

 A problem of the "spotlight model" of attention / focus: to read you need to see the individual letters.
 But to disambiguate those letters you need to read the entire word.
 Therefor reading is impossible?!
 So in reality our attention is simultaneously going to the idos as to the features.
 You're moving in and out and you're doing it *right now.*

-Nothing is absolutely a "feature"&#x2014;it all depends on the context: letters in words, words in sentences.
+Nothing is absolutely a "feature"—it all depends on the context: letters in words, words in sentences.

 What we often do is simulateneously move ("scaling up" of attention):